ayushgagarwal/ayushgagarwal/README.md

 ### Hi there 👋

+- 🔭 I’m currently studying Masters in Analytics at the Georgia Institute of Technology

 <!--
 **ayushgagarwal/ayushgagarwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.